pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 - `curl -H "Content-Type: application/json" -X POST -d '{"html_color_name": "papayawhip"}' http://localhost:3333/colors/\?apikey\=4321`

+Success:

+- `curl -H "Content-Type: application/json" -X POST -d '{"name":"lemonchiffon"}' http://localhost:3333/colors\?apikey\=4321`

 ## Reference app

 See the full build on GitHub [Pre-reading-express-demo branch: middleware](https://github.com/pursuit-curriculum-resources/pre-reading-express-demo/tree/middleware)

+<details><summary>Mini-Bonus: More modern cURL command for sending a JSON post request:</summary>

+Please note, you must have at least cURL version 7 to be able to run this command. ( use `curl --version` to check you're machine's version).

+- `curl --json '{"name":"fuchsia"}' -X POST http://localhost:3003/colorss`

+- What is the same with this command?
+What is different?
+  For more info on the [--json flag](https://daniel.haxx.se/blog/2022/02/02/curl-dash-dash-json/)